General terms and conditions

 After receiving the application form, checks are made to ensure it is complete and is accompanied by the required documents and information material mentioned in the explanatory notes and the checklist.
 If this is not the case, the applicant has two weeks to submit the missing information.

 The Mondriaan Fund bases its decision to award a grant on the criteria which are described for each grant in the Explanatory Notes.
+The starting point is an inclusive notion of quality, which takes into account the individual context in which each application is submitted or carried out.
+The Mondriaan Fund wishes to contribute to the diversity that is characteristic of visual art and cultural heritage.
+Cultural, geographic and other forms of diversity will be taken into account.
 Here, only an explanation is given concerning the assessment of the quality of the artistic functioning of a visual artist or mediator.
 This also applies if an institute or other party submits an application in cooperation with a visual artist or mediator.

 For the assessment of the artistic functioning the advisory board uses the following criteria: